velvetkevorkian/preact-ssr/tutorial.md

 `
 ```

-Now when you refresh http://localhost:3000, you have a working, hydrated Preact application that does... precisely nothing (if you don't, [have a look at the example repo at this point](https://github.com/velvetkevorkian/preact-ssr/commit/1f328b78aca795471af3b53c7426da9b3097101d)).
+Now when you refresh http://localhost:3000, you have a working, hydrated Preact application that does... precisely nothing (if you don't, [have a look at the example repo at this stage](https://github.com/velvetkevorkian/preact-ssr/commit/1f328b78aca795471af3b53c7426da9b3097101d)).
 Let's fix that.

 ## Making it interactive

 All we need to do now is add some functionality into our `src/components/List.js` component.
-On the server anything it gets compiled to HTML, while our client bundle will look out for it and set up the required listeners when it hydrates.
+On the server it gets compiled to HTML, while our client bundle will look out for it and set up the required listeners when it hydrates.
 We'll add a button to each list item, another item to show how many times they were clicked, and we'll use Preact's `useState` hook to track that data.

 ```
 import { html } from 'htm/preact'